 - Only harnessed until the age of 4-6

-4. Infasecure Transit Booster Seat
+4. Infasecure Foldaway Booster

 The Foldaway is an un-tethered, lightweight booster seat, designed for use in children over the age of 4, in seating positions where there is no anchor point available.
 They are perfect for emergency backups and occasional use.
-I would not recommenced them for regular use for any aged child unless there is no other option, due to the limited impact protection they offer.
+I would not recommenced them for regular use for any aged child unless there is no other option, due to the limited impact protection they offer. *Also available from Target under the name Infasecure Freedom Booster.

 Price: $49